FIFA Club World Cup records and statistics

 The FIFA Club World Cup is an international association football competition organised by the Fédération Internationale de Football Association (FIFA).
 The championship was first contested as the FIFA Club World Championship in 2000.
 It was not held between 2001 and 2004 due to a combination of factors, most importantly the collapse of FIFA's marketing partner International Sport and Leisure.
 Following a change in format which saw the FIFA Club World Championship absorb the Intercontinental Cup, it was relaunched in 2005 and took its current name the season afterwards.

-The current format of the tournament involves seven teams competing for the title at venues within the host nation over a period of about two weeks; the winners of that year's edition of the Asian AFC Champions League, African CAF Champions League, North American CONCACAF Champions League, South American Copa Libertadores, Oceanian OFC Champions League and European UEFA Champions League, along with the host nation's national champion, participate in a straight knock-out tournament.
+The current format of the tournament, in use since the competition was revamped ahead of the 2025 edition, features 32 teams competing for the title at venues within the host nation; 12 teams from Europe, 6 from South America, 4 from Asia, 4 from Africa, 4 from North, Central America and Caribbean, 1 from Oceania, and 1 team from the host nation.
+The teams are drawn into eight groups of four, with each team playing three group stage matches in a round-robin format.
+The top two teams from each group advance to the knockout stage, starting with the round of 16 and culminating with the final.

 This page details the records and statistics of the FIFA Club World Cup, a collection, organization, analysis, interpretation, and presentation of data pertaining to the tournament.
 As a general rule, statistics should ideally be added after the end of a FIFA Club World Cup edition.